pixlkat/real_aes/README.txt

 The Defuse PHP-Encryption library from https://github.com/defuse/php-encryption.
 Install it as php-encryption in your libraries folder (eg sites/all/libraries/php-encryption).

-## Configuration
+## General configuration

-If you need the defuse php-encryption library, just enable Real AES.
-If you need aes_encrypt / aes_decrypt using a global key, enable the included AES submodule.
+If you need the defuse php-encryption library, or use the Encrypt plugin just enable Real AES and install the library.
+If you need aes_encrypt / aes_decrypt using a global key, enable the included AES submodule and follow the steps below to generate a default key.

 ### Generate a key